Appverse-Archive/appverse-mobile/appverse-samples/README.md

 	* On Ubuntu Linux, version 8.04 or later is required.
 	* 64-bit distributions must be capable of running 32-bit applications.

-*Eclipse IDE*
-* Eclipse 3.6.2 (Helios) or greater
-	> Note: Eclipse 3.5 (Galileo) is no longer supported with the latest version of ADT.
-* Eclipse JDT plugin (included in most Eclipse IDE packages)
-* JDK 6 (JRE alone is not sufficient)
+* JDK 7 (JRE alone is not sufficient)
-* Android Development Tools plugin (recommended)
-* Not compatible with GNU Compiler for Java (gcj)

 **How to embed your Web resources**:
-* In order to add the web resources for an application, you just need to add them to the _"assets"_ Eclipse project folder.
+* In order to add the web resources for an application, you just need to add them to the _"assets"_ project folder (Weather_Android\app\src\main\assets).
 They will be included automatically to the final native application on build time.
 * The folder structure is important:
 	* You should place the application configuration files in the _"app"_ folder under the assets folder.
 	* You should place your application web resources under the _"WebResources"_ >> _"www"_  folders; under the assets folder.

+**How to load your app**
+* Once you have your web HTML working just load the root of the project in Android Studio and run the solucion nvigating through the gradle menu to the assambleDebug task and it will build your apk

 **Appverse and Third-party Libraries**:
-* The **Android dependencies** in an Eclipse project are automatically included if you place the corresponding JAR libraries in the  _"libs"_ Eclipse project folder.
+* The **Android dependencies** in this Android project are automatically included if you place the corresponding JAR libraries in the  _"libs"_  project folder.

 **General Settings**